th2-net/th2-check1/README.md

 Otherwise, only top events with attached messages will be published.
 _Enabled by default._

+#### rules-execution-threads

+Configures number of threads for rules execution.
+This option can help to increase performance when you are going to calculate heavy rules, and you haven't got strict CPU limitation, otherwise use `1` thread for rule execution.
+The default value is `1`

 ## Required pins

 The Check1 component has two types of pin: